laurencmendoza/felix-says/docs/planning.md

 - Render those values to the page
 - Add 1 random value to the computer sequence array (red, green, yellow, blue)
 - Play the computer sequence
+   - Change pic of Felix to one with his mouth open
+   - Show a word bubble with "meow" written in color of current computer sequence value
 - Wait for the user to click a button

 5. Handle a player clicking a button